Claim compensation for an office accident

 In 99% of cases, we recovered more compensation than the insurer’s first offer.
 We’ll provide financial security with our interim payments wherever possible, meaning you don’t need to rush into an offer that is lower than you’re legally entitled to.

-What you should do following an office accident
+What to do following an office accident

 If you have an accident at work, you should take the following steps to get back on your feet and start an office injury claim: